-However never perform an exercise beyond its natural range of movement at the joint/s and always concentrate on good form when executing all bodyweight exercises.
+However, never perform an exercise beyond its natural range of movement at the joint/s and always concentrate on good form when executing all bodyweight exercises.

 This training method has the most impact on making any bodyweight exercise more challenging because it can fatigue the muscles used rapidly.
-For example if you keep pumping out 60 push ups that is great but you are working towards muscular endurance.
+For example, if you keep pumping out 60 push-ups, that is great but you are working towards muscular endurance.

 Try this technique instead of a 50/50 split why not alter the weight distribution on your arms to 40/60 or 30/70.
-Don’t forget to shift to both sides so they are being working equally.
+Don’t forget to shift to both sides so they are being worked equally.

 Keep within an 8-12 rep range and adjust your weight distribution until you are working within these rep boundaries.
 This is by far the easiest method of increasing the difficulty of the exercise.